 Preparing official documentation, such as receipts and loan agreements, is crucial for smooth operations and the safe transport of objects.
 For international shipments in particular, registrars provide proper customs declarations and apply for government indemnity, immunity from seizure, and licenses to ship materials comprised of endangered species or from countries sanctioned by the U.S. government.
 Keeping current with international regulations and trends, the registrars continually review policies and procedures to guarantee accurate documentation and the safe handling and transportation of all artworks that pass through the Museum, whether they be collection objects or loans.

 Collections care staff are charged with managing the movement of artworks within and between Museum facilities for shipping, display, treatment, and photography.
 Duties include:

 - assessing and implementing strategies to improve storage spaces

 - monitoring environmental conditions in both exhibition and storage areas

-- ensuring safety of artworks during installation at the Museum and at all venues exhibiting Museum objects
+- ensuring safety of artworks during installation at the Museum and at all venues exhibiting collection objects

 - maintaining accurate location records in the collections management database

-The development of Artemis, the Museum’s centralized collections management system, has transformed the Museum’s ability to document curatorial, conservation and administrative information.
-Serving all departments across the Museum, the relational database is not only a repository for object data and media, but also links artworks with corresponding conservation reports, loan and exhibition records, lender and shipping documentation, and publications.
+Development of a centralized collections management system in 2000 transformed the Museum’s ability to document curatorial, conservation, and administrative information.
+Serving all departments across the Museum, the relational database is not only a repository for artwork information and media, but also links objects with corresponding conservation reports, loan and exhibition records, lender and shipping documentation, and publications.

-Moreover, the technology arm of this division continually assesses collections-related operational requirements to facilitate data collection and ensure effective and efficient use of the system.
-Staff members develop custom software to enhance database capabilities and provide technical support to users across the Museum, training staff, volunteers and interns on using a centralized system that makes possible the sharing of nearly all of the Museum’s collections with the public online.
+Staff continually assess collections-related operational requirements to facilitate data collection and verify effective and efficient use of the system.
+Staff members develop custom applications to enhance database capabilities and provide technical support to users across the Museum, training staff, volunteers, and interns on using a centralized system that makes possible the sharing of nearly all of the Museum’s collections with the public online.